For the past 5 years, I have had the goal of visiting each of the 7 Wonders of the world. Traveling to Peru and seeing Machu Picchu was one of them.

 It’s helpful to have walking sticks for the monotonous downward portions of the hike.
 Your knees will thank you later.

 Hiking boots, lightweight hiking clothes, water purification tablets, and a sleeping bag (you can rent in Cusco) should also be on your list.
-Your porters and support team can likely boil water for your next day’s journey so the tablets aren’t a must have.
+Your porters and support team can likely boil water for your next day’s journey so the tablets aren’t a must-have, but I always travel with a filter water bottle so I can replenish my own supply during the day.

 Don’t forget the toilet paper!
 While there are toilets and sinks at campsites, you will need to provide your own TP.